-3) An intermediate care facility for individuals with intellectual disabilities (ICF/IID); 4) A hospital; or 5) Any other locations that have qualities of an institutional setting, as determined by the Division of Medicaid.
+T 3) An intermediate care facility for individuals with intellectual disabilities (ICF/IID); 4) A hospital; or 5) Any other locations that have qualities of an institutional setting, as determined by the Division of Medicaid.
 Any setting that is located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment, or in a building on the grounds of, or immediately adjacent to, a public institution, or any other setting that has the effect of isolating persons receiving Medicaid HCBS from the broader community of individuals not receiving Medicaid HCBS.
 Reimbursement Services cannot exceed five Current language is in conflict with 42 1915(i) HCBS (5) hours a day and must be CFR § 441.710(a)(1)(i).
-A State Plan Day Habilitation delivered at least four (4) Amendment (SPA) will be submitted hours one (1) day per week by April 2017 to CMS requesting the and are based on the removal of the Day Habilitation four individual's plan of care.
-A (4) hour minimum requirement for minimum provider reimbursement and change the staffing ratio of 1 staff maximum to 138 hours per month. member to every 8 individuals receiving the service will be in place.
+A State Plan Day Habilitation delivered at least four (4) Amendment (SPA) will be submitted hours one (1) day per week and are based on the by April 2017 to CMS requesting the removal of the Day Habilitation four individual's plan of care.
+A minimum (4) hour minimum requirement for provider reimbursement and change the staffing ratio of 1 staff maximum to 138 hours per month. member to every 8 individuals maximum to 130 nours per monur. receiving the service will be in place.